team-dev-docs/devdocsprod-dev-docs/docs/VsCode Ext Commands/Create External Documentation Command.md

 ## Why should I use this VSCode Extension Command?

 Writing documentation can be a tedious and time-consuming task, especially for complex codebases.
 This command streamlines the process by automatically generating documentation based on your code.
-It saves you time and effort, allowing you to focus on coding while still maintaining a well-documented codebase.
+It saves you time and effort, allowing you to focus on coding while still maintaining a well-documented codebase!!!

 ## What are the relevant configuration options in the `dev-docs.json`?